Public ETH CompiCampus Git Intro Website build with GitHub Pages and Jekyll

 - Create a GitHub Account, create new Repositories

-- Interact with each others and other coders: Git Branching, Code Changes and Commits, Pull Requests, Merging, Comments
+- Git Branching, Code Changes and Commits, Pull Requests, Merging, Comments

 - Host your personal, organization, and project sites with GitHub Pages.

-- How to use GitHub (II): Issues Tracking and Feature Requests, Task Management and Wiki, Insights and Settings
+- Issues Tracking and Feature Requests, Actions, Task Management and Wiki, and more :)

 Public Link to Slide Source